acohen1/GreggLimper/README.md

 During startup the bot will:
 - Load environment variables from `.env` via `python-dotenv`.
 - Validate Milvus connectivity when enabled.
-- Hydrate the cache from Discord history for `CHANNEL_IDS`.
+- Hydrate the cache from Discord history for `CHANNEL_IDS`, backfilling only opted-in messages that already have a configured reaction trigger.
 - Kick off RAG maintenance tasks on a recurring schedule.

 ### Run the Test Suite